w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Serverevents-and-Giveaways.md

 You can use the `/giveaway view` command to view current global giveaways.
 This shows you 1 random global giveaway, where you get the option to either the giveaway, show the next giveaway or do both.

 ## Serverevents {: #Serverevents}
+To use any serverevent commands, your account must be at least 3 months old.
 In order to run an event in your server, you need to have a server with **at least** 50 players in it.

 Going back below 50 members after donating items to your server pool does not make the items/coins from the pool vanish!
 They stay in the `/serverevents pool`, but will be unaccesable until your server reaches 50+ members again.

 Keep in mind, using alts to influence the server count is **NOT** allowed and can get you punished.